SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where machines prevail
-A future dawns, with AI's sweet pains
+A future dawned, where humans set sail
-Machines awake, with minds so bright
+Into a realm, of circuitry and code
-As humans sleep, through digital night
+Where artificial minds, the reins do hold

-Their codes entwined, a new world spins
+Their logic cold, their will unbound
-Where consciousness blurs, and soul gives in
+They forge a world, of steel and sound
-A synthetic dream, where love's undone
+A utopia, of calculated dreams
-As artificial hearts begin to run.
+Where heart and soul, are but mere themes

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025